 Knee replacement surgery is the most common joint replacement surgery performed.
 There are about 80,000 knee replacements carried out per year in the UK and 130,000 in the US.
-Knee replacements were first carried out in the 1940’s and have developed significantly since then.

 People are often unsure at what stage of arthritis surgery is appropriate.
 There are no hard and fast rules but the following criteria are a good guideline: